The purpose of this policy is to:

 - ensure school staff are aware of and comply with their legal responsibilities to protect the safety and wellbeing of children and young people

-- explain the process following a report to Department of Health and Human Services (DHHS) Child Protection
+- explain the process following a report to Department of Families, Fairness and Housing Child Protection service (Child Protection).

 School staff have a range of legal obligations with respect to protecting children and young people from abuse.